micwin/ticino/peer/src/site/markdown/assumptions.md

 hence the context is of crucial importance th the overall performance of the net.

+## contexts may change, so do guarantees

+when times go by, an importance of stability and speed may change; hence there might be a good reason to version contexts along with their application providers, while sometimes the guarantees are needed to float from peer to peer.

 ## end points handle application specific encryption by themselves

 the peers only use encryption to provide infrastructure, not to encrypt domain specific application data.